JunfuZ/CNS186_Monocular_Depth/README.md

 •Datasets: KITTI dataset; Make3D, NYU-Depth V2(if needed)

 •Expected Results: Achieve comparable results with reference paper and other existing supervised methods for depth estimation

+Suggestions:
+label all slides and pages in the report downsampling the raw image first to get low-resolution images train the model with low-resolution images and then scale the resolution up step by step HPC at ANB may be useful.
+Oisin Mac Aodha (second author): used to be at Caltech (can ask if we need help)